 - 1. Go to the PICTURE menu and highlight 3D Color Management. - 2.
-Press MODE/ENTER and the 3D Color Management page displays. - Highlight Primary color and press ◀/► to select a color from among Red, Green, Blue, Cyan, Magenta and Yellow. - Press ▼ to highlight Hue and press ◄ / ► to select its range.
+Press Mode/Enter and the 3D Color Management page displays. - 3.
+Highlight Primary Color and press ◀ / ► to select a color from among Red, Yellow, Green, Cyan, Blue, or Magenta. - 4.
+Press ▼ to highlight Hue and press ◄ / ► to select its range.
 Increase in the range will include colors consisted of more proportions of its two adjacent colors.

 Please refer to the illustration to the right for how the colors relate to each other.
 For example, if you select Red and set its range at 0, only pure red in the projected picture will be selected.
 Increasing its range will include red close to yellow and red close to magenta.

-- 5. Press ▼ to highlight Saturation and adjust its values to your preference by pressing ◀/ ▶ .
-Every adjustment made will reflect to the - ▶ .
+5. Press ▼ to highlight Saturation and adjust its values to your preference by pressing ◄ / ▶ .
 Every adjustment made will reflect to the image immediately.